jiafulow/emtf-book/_sources/develop.md

 ### How to convert the private ntuples into NumPy arrays?

-Before doing any of the tasks here, the private ntuples need to be converted into pure Python objects &mdash; NumPy arrays.
+Before doing any of the tasks here, the private ntuples need to be converted into NumPy arrays.
 This step has dependency on ROOT, and thus CMSSW; but after the conversion, you will no longer have dependency on ROOT and CMSSW.

 First, follow the set up instructions as used for [How to make private ntuples](usage.html#how-to-make-private-ntuples).